martel-innovate/MasterMind/docs/user/dataModels.md

   - **Name**: The name MasterMind is going to refer to the service by
   - **Service Type**: The Service Type this Service belongs to
   - **Project**: The Project this service belongs to
+  - **Managed**: Whether the Service is managed or unmanaged by MasterMind
   - **Cluster**: The Cluster this Service is or will be deployed to
   - **Docker Service ID**: The ID of the deployed Service (stack) on Docker
   - **Configuration**: The set of environment variables to provide to the Service when deploying it to a Cluster
   - **Status**: The current status of the Service on the Cluster (e.g. Active, Inactive)
   - **Endpoint**: The endpoint the Service can be reached at
-  - **Latitude**: The Latitude of the geographical location of this Service
-  - **Longitude**: The Longitude of the geographical location of this Service

 Service Types
 -------------